Skip to main content

 COM 313 Introduction to Intercultural Communication (4)

 • The study of interpersonal, small group, organizational and mass media communication as it influences the creation of meaning between representatives of major cultures or co-cultures within a predominant culture.
-(GP, CC)
+Includes verbal and nonverbal elements influencing communication.
+Contemporary insights from a variety of areas including communication, anthropology, sociology and psychology.

 HUM 295 Enriching the International Experience (1)